Shogun Warriors (toys): Action Vehicles

+U-Combine Combatra Vehicles

+Five vehicles that could be combined to form the super-robot Combattra.
+Sold both separately and as a boxed set.

 In popular culture

-Several Shogun Warriors appeared in the Wonder Woman episode, "The Deadly Toys" at a toy shop run by Frank Gorshin.
-Raideen and Goldorak appear briefly in the collection of Edouard Valéras (Michel Beaune) in the 1981 film, The Professional.
+Several Shogun Warriors appeared in the Wonder Woman episode "The Deadly Toys" at a toy shop run by Frank Gorshin's character.

+Mazinger and Raideen (called Mazinga and Raydeen) appeared in the MAD sketch "Regular Shogun Warriors", a parody of the toyline and Regular Show.

 Revival

 In 2010, Toynami revived the Shogun Warriors name with a new toy line, consisting of 24 in Jumbo Machinder toys.
 The first two robots in this line were GoLion and Dairugger XV, both of which were adapted in the Western world as Voltron.
+Subsequent entries in the line would include characters not from anime mecha, such as Bender and a stormtrooper.